Watch Canada's short track speed skaters compete at Beijing 2022 | CBC Sports

 Watch Canada's short track speed skaters compete at Beijing 2022

-Live action from the Capital Indoor Stadium includes the quarter-finals, semifinals and finals of the women's 500-metres and men's 1,000-metres disciplines.
+Live action from the Capital Indoor Stadium includes the quarter-finals, semifinals and finals of the men's 1,500-metres, as well as the women's 1,000m heats and the women's relay semifinals.

-Canada's Kim Boutin (Sherbrooke, Que.), Alyson Charles (Montreal), and Florence Brunelle (Trois-Rivières, Que.) will race the 500, while teammates Jordan Pierre-Gilles (Sherbrooke, Que.) and Pascal Dion (Montreal) will contest the 1,000.
+Canada's Charles Hamelin (Sainte-Julie, Que.), Steven Dubois (Terrebonne, Que.) and Pascal Dion (Montreal) will contest the 1,500 while teammates Kim Boutin (Sherbrooke, Que.), Alyson Charles (Montreal), and Courtney Sarault (Moncton, N.B.) will race the 1,000, as well as the relay semi.

 For full results from this event, refresh this page following the end of the live stream.